Estimated reading time: 16 minutes

 In the UK, it is also possible to obtain a custom-made anti-snoring device manufactured entirely from metal (known as ‘Chrome’ = Cobalt chrome wiki link: http://en.wikipedia.org/wiki/Cobalt-chrome ) While this type of manufacture may cost more (they are more time consuming to make) the material cross-section is extremely thin (fractions of a millimetre are possible) making the bulk in your mouth minimal (see comfort and bulk above).
 Additionally, the metal device does not absorb saliva or cleaning agents.

 The downside is that any adjustment of ‘fit’ of metal devices may be problematic and over time the clasps (bits that wrap around your teeth to hold [retain – remember that?] the device in your mouth) may ‘relax’ and need adjusting.

 The high-end devices using nylon or chrome are thinner and less bulky but are also difficult (if not impossible) to adjust.
 This does not mean to say its a problem, they just have to be perfectly made.

 So, if its not – then it needs to be remade: Do not accept a poor fitting custom made anti-snoring device.

 When using a mandibular advancement device (MAD) it is essential that your mouth does not fall open for effective snoring relief, which if permitted would make your airway narrower than it would be without a mandibular advancement device!

 It should not be necessary to resort to a chin strap to control this.
-Yes, I’ve been over this point in point 6 Retention above, but…
+Yes, I’ve been over this point in point 7 Can I adjust the position of my anti snoring device above, but…

 The lower jaw rotates backwards as it opens which further narrows your airway and makes snoring worse (or if you have sleep apnoea / apnea may increase the severity and duration of apnoeaic episodes).